AndrewRoy3535/Love-express/README.md

 First, install required packages:

 1. Navigate to admin folder.
-2. run the folling commands:
+2. Run one of the follwing command:

 ```bash
 npm install